Club-INTech/I2C-Callables/README.md

  - Make sure both your microcontrollers use the same endianness.
 Set the `swapEndianness` argument of `putData` or `getData` to true if that's not the case.
  - Template deduction can sometimes use the standard type and cause issues.
 For example, `uint8_t` being deduced as an `int` (which can be as much as 4 times bigger!).
 In this case, explicitly use the template argument.
 For example : `putData<uint8_t>`.

+## Examples

+ - Remote blinky : the master periodically asks the slave to turn its LED on or OFF, while blinking itself.
+ - Remote counter : the master sends a number to the slave which will increment it and send it back to be sent over USB.

 ## TODO

  - [x] Helper functions for parsing arguments